Skip to main content

 Start by assessing your biggest challenges, where there is variability in your processes, and where you have the highest cost centers.
 Then brainstorm issues (use cases) with your team.
 You might have diverse results in different areas of your organization.
 Break big problems down into smaller parts.
 Once you’ve identified problems, identify their financial impact and degree of difficulty.
 Then prioritize each issue or use case by creating a four-quadrant, risk-to-value model that maps the financial impact on the y-axis and the risk/difficulty on the x-axis.

 This first use case is crucial to your future success because it gives you the opportunity to test the waters, engage your people and provide a proof point that can give your organization the confidence it needs to take the next steps.
-Also, this first use case can illustrate where there may be gaps in skills, tools or technology that could hinder your progress.
+Also, this first use case can illustrate where there may be gaps in skills, tools or technology that could hinder your progress in building your smart factory.
 Learn from this first use case.
 This is an opportunity to identify issues that could slow down your transformation’s progress.
 Address them early to mitigate risk as you add more use cases.

 Remember, don’t focus on technology.
 All too often, the attraction of “cool” technology can distract from the real purpose of a transformation initiative.
 Any technology you employ must be part of your ROI model and be tied directly to business priorities.
 If the technology doesn’t align with your intent and processes, don’t waste time and money on it.

-You can fast-track your digital transformation efforts by setting clear goals, identifying areas of variation, selecting the right use cases and focusing on results.
+You can fast-track your manufacturing automation and digital transformation efforts by setting clear goals, identifying areas of variation, selecting the right digital transformation use cases and focusing on results.
 Creating an executive advisory board and seeking advice from the outside will boost your efforts.
 For example, co-innovating with suppliers and customers can help you derive shared value that benefits everyone.

 Remember, you’re not alone.
 Someone else has faced and overcome similar challenges.
 Learn from those who’ve been there — and let us help you, too.